Ticket info for 2024 will be available here from Thursday 27th July.

 Yes, yes and yes.

-Event Locker Solutions will be providing a fancy locker service this year.
-Availability is limited but places can be secured, in advance, when buying your tickets.
+Event Locker Solutions will be providing a fancy locker service again this year.
+Availability and size of storage is limited but places can be secured, in advance, when buying your tickets.

 Yep.
-There are a few options, including 'the more fun showers' (cold) and some primo hot showers, which are cleaned between uses (there's a small charge for these).
+There are some primo hot showers, which are cleaned between uses (there's a small charge for these).

 Why of course.

-Saturday Night is fancy dress night (but you can dress fancy all weekend if you're feelin' it)!
+Saturday is fancy dress day (but you can dress fancy all weekend if you're feelin' it)!

-The Fancy Dress theme for The Beat-Herder Festival 2018 will be revealed very soon!
+The fancy dress theme for 2024 will be revealed soon.

 The main stage performances finish at around midnight on Friday and Saturday, with the other areas/venues winding down between 3 and 4 in the morning.